 Maybe you’ll even realize that the things you thought you needed aren’t important anymore.
 This is a huge reason why I don’t think I’ll ever move back to the USA.

-When I’m there, I feel like spending a lot of money on food and drinks and making sure you have the best toys and biggest houses are what’s important.
+When I’m there, I feel like spending a lot of money on food and drinks and making sure you have the best toys and the biggest houses are what’s important.

 That may not be the case, but I would rather work less and make less money but have so much more time to enjoy my life and free time than work overtime to have those extras that I just don’t think I need!

-8. Cheaper Cost of Living
+8. The Cost of Living Will Most Likely Be Cheaper

 Depending on where you decide to move, you could be saving yourself a lot of money!
 Even moving to the Cote d’Azur, perceived as one of the most expensive places meant for only celebrities, was a great financial move for us.